NatuurkundePracticumAmsterdam/use-the-force-firmware/README.md

 # UvA-VU Z-Stage
 This repository contains firmware for setups using a load cell+HX711 with an M5Push6060 and M5DinMeter (or any other esp32-based board).
 The firmware exposes a serial interface at a baud rate of 115200, through which all communication is achieved.
+For convenience, any serial output from the microcontroller which is **not** a reading from the load cell is prefixed with ```[INFO]: ```.

 Any serial command follows the form:
 ```"#" <opcode> [argument] ";"```.
 I.e.: a command begins with a ```#```, followed by a 2-character opcode from the list below, optionally followed by an argument, ending with a ```;```.